-8 Keep thinking of Jesus Christ, raised from the dead, of David's seed; this is my gospel.
-4 9 for which I am suffering to the point of being in chains like a criminal, but the Word of God is not chained.
-10 This is why I endure it all: for the sake of the chosen ones,5 that they also may obtain the salvation that is in Christ Jesus, with eternal glory.
-11 This is a trustworthy word: If, indeed, we died together, 6 we will also live together; 12 if we endure, we will also reign together; if we deny, He will also deny us; 13 if we are faithless, He remains faithful8-He is incapable of denying Himself.9
+8 Keep thinking of Jesus Christ, raised from the dead, of David's seed; this is my gospel, 9 for which I am suffering to the point of being in chains like a criminal, but the Word of God is not chained.
+10 This is why I endure it all: for the sake of the chosen ones, 9 that they also may obtain the salvation that is in Christ Jesus, with eternal glory.
+11 This is a trustworthy word:

+If, indeed, we died together, 10 we will also live together.

+12 If we endure, we will also reign together.

+If we deny, He will also deny us.
+11